RRayel/Typer/README.md

 You will also need your code editor configured to have the `lib` directory in the classpath, or just add the `jline-xxx.jar` file to be accessible.
 This library is explained in the [`JLine`](#JLine) section.

 You can just run Typer.java normally after that, but you need to make sure you have a terminal that supports it.
 If you're on a mac, that should be fine, but if you're on Windows, you will need to use [Windows Terminal](https://github.com/microsoft/terminal) ([Microsoft Store Link](https://aka.ms/terminal)), or any other terminal which fully supports ANSI escape codes (most do, besides the built-in Windows ones).
+ANSI escape codes are what tell the terminal what color to be (and other formatting things).
+In the code, you'll see a lot of `\033[`, that's because ANSI escape codes always start with that, then have some identifier information.

 ## Code Layout